containerum/containerum-docs/content/kubernetes/installation/_index.md

 - Bootstrap controllers
 Launching a master node (Kubernetes Control Plane) and configuring high availability.
 It also demonstrates how to create an external load balancer to expose Kubernetes API for remote clients in the external network.

+- Configure kubectl
+Kubectl is a CLI tool for Kubernetes.

 - Bootstrap workers
 Launching worker nodes.
 You can launch as many workers as you need.

-- Configure kubectl
-Kubectl is a CLI tool for Kubernetes.

-- Install calico
+- Install flannel
-Calico is a plugin for Kubernetes network security.
+Flannel is a virtual network that attaches IP addresses to containers.

 - Configure DNS add-on
 [DNS add-on](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/) is a DNS-based service discovery to applications running in the Kubernetes cluster.